cutting-room-floor/MapBoxBench/README.md

 ### MapKit Debug Layer

-Temporarily hide SDK functionality to see how MapKit shows the current view.
+Temporarily hide SDK functionality to see how Apple's MapKit shows the current view.

 ### Artificial Latency